Econ Market Research

 • Increasing Prevalence of Neurological Disorders

-The growing incidence of neurological disorders such as Alzheimer's disease, Parkinson's disease, multiple sclerosis, and stroke is a significant driver of the neuroprotection market.
+The growing incidence of neurological disorders such as Alzheimer',s disease, Parkinson',s disease, multiple sclerosis, and stroke is a significant driver of the neuroprotection market.
 As the global population ages and life expectancy increases, the prevalence of these conditions continues to rise.
 This trend creates a substantial market demand for neuroprotective treatments aimed at preserving neuronal function and preventing disease progression.
 Moreover, the recognition of neurological disorders as a major public health concern has spurred heightened research efforts and investment in the development of innovative neuroprotective therapies, further driving market growth.

 • Technological Advancements in Neuroscience